lastuniverse/msg-router/README.md

     // we can also reply to the user with msg.ctx.reply ("...") msg.ctx.reply("Српавку еще не завезли");

-    // call next (); if we want to transfer processing to the next handlers.
+    // call next (); if we want to transfer processing to the next
-    // If next (argument); will be called with an argument, this will ignore
+    // handlers.
+If next (argument); will be called with an argument,
-    // subsequent handlers and the next error handler will be called.
+    // this will ignore subsequent handlers and the next error handler
-    // You can achieve the same behavior by calling an error with throw next();
+    // will be called.
+You can achieve the same behavior by calling an
+    // error with throw
+    next();
 });

 // Error handler
 router.use((err, msg, next) => {
-    // This handler will be called when an error occurs in the code of the previous
+    // This handler will be called when an error occurs in the code of
-    // handlers of this router, as well as its sub-routers if you send an error
+    // the previous handlers of this router, as well as its sub-routers
-    // in their error handlers with the next (error) command ...
+    // if you send an error in their error handlers with the
+    // next(error) command.
+    ...
     your error handler code
     ...